John-Li-happy/ForHuaRongTrail/README.md

 A funny time killing game.
 Swipe tiles to move characters, get Cao Cao to rescue zone.

 ## History
 *HuaRongTrail* is an acient Chinese puzzle game designed by unknown, which inspired by an event in late Han Dynasty.
-In a "Chibi" battle, Cao Cao(a military strategist) was defeated by Liu(another military strategist).
+In "Chibi" battle, Cao Cao(a military strategist) was defeated by Liu(another military strategist).
 Cao had to flee through a narrow canyon called "HuarongTrail", however, Liu's troop had already  waited for him.
 In order to survive, Cao had to move to rescue area.

 In 1980s, people using computer to enumarate the potensial solutions, found out that 81 is the least step-count of HuarongTrail.